 Edwardian Home Renovation

-The owners met during a production of MacBeth and wanted to create a theatrical living room echoing the dark and moody vibes of the play.
 We developed a dark colour scheme using Studio Green from Farrow and Ball on the walls.
 It's a beautifully dark shade with rich pigments that takes the light well to look green in full light and almost black in low light.
+The ceilings weren't forgotten either.
+Decorative mouldings were added and finished with a metallic gold paint from Craig and Rose Artisan collection.

 Our tip: We love going bold in small spaces.
 Colours and patterns really take the focus away from the proportions of the space, creating interest and depth.

-The kitchen was designed by The Kitchen Partners and wholly embraces a modern feel with beautiful copper accents.
+The property was extended at the rear.
+The kitchen was created by The Kitchen Partners and wholly embraces a modern feel with beautiful copper accents that continue the drama.
 We zoned the kitchen space using Grate Black to provide a strong contrast against the light feel of the space.

 As with any new extensions, the owners are slowly getting used to the space.
 They selected two large display cabinets through our sourcing service and we are continuing to support them with sourcing styling options.